Infosys: Training centre in Mysore

-As the world's largest corporate university, the Infosys Global Education Centre, located on a 337-acre campus in Mysore, features 400 instructors and over 200 classrooms.
+As the world's largest corporate university, the Infosys Global Education Centre, located on a 337 acre campus in Mysore, features 400 instructors and over 200 classrooms.
 Established in 2002, it had trained approximately 125,000 engineering graduates by June 2015.
 The centre can accommodate and train up to 14,000 employees at any given time across various technologies.

 The Infosys Leadership Institute (ILI), located in Mysore, trains approximately 4,000 trainees annually.
 Its primary objective is to cultivate and develop senior leaders within Infosys, preparing them for both current and future executive roles.

 Employees

-As of 31 March 2024, Infosys employed a total of 317,240 people, commonly referred to as "Infoscions," with 39.3% of them being women.
+As of 31 March 2024, Infosys employed a total of 317,240 people, commonly referred to as "Infoscions," or "InfoSysers" with 39.3% of them being women.
 In 2023, 85% of Infosys' employees were located in India.

 Starting mid-2015, Infosys did away with its dress code, allowing jeans and casual clothes every day.
 This change is noticeable because, since 2008, a formal dress code—including a tie for males twice a week—had been mandatory at the company.